MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/labels.md

 ## Use retention labels instead of these features

-Retention labels can easily be made available to an entire organization and its content across Office 365, including Exchange, SharePoint, OneDrive, and Microsoft 365 Groups.
+Retention labels can easily be made available to an entire organization and its content across Office 365, including Exchange, SharePoint, OneDrive for Business, and Microsoft 365 Groups.
 If you need to classify content or manage records anywhere in Microsoft 365, we recommend that you use retention labels.

 There are several other features that have previously been used to classify content or manage records in Office 365.
 These are listed below.
 These features will continue to work side by side with retention labels.
 While there are instances where the implementation of retention labels differs from previous features, the evolution of retention labels will drive the future of records management across Office 365.
 Therefore, moving forward, for data governance, we recommend that you use retention labels instead of these features.